 Section 5.
 Suspended Operations.
 If the University determines it is advisable due to emergency conditions to suspend the operation of all or any portion of the institution, requiring only employees in essential positions to report to work the following will govern: When prior notification of suspended operations has not been given, non-essential employees released until further notice after reporting to work shall receive a minimum of four (4) hours pay for the first day.
 Non-essential employees who do not work for the balance of the closure during suspended operations have the following options to account for hours not worked:

 - a.
 Using vacation time off. - b.
 Accrued compensatory time and/or holiday credit. - c.
 Using personal holiday.
 An employee must use personal holiday time as a full day or shift. - d.
-Using sick time off. - e.
-Using unpaid time off only if the above time off balances have been exhausted. - f.
+Using unpaid time off. - e.
 If unpaid time off is used, up to ninety (90) calendar days after operations resume to make up work time lost provided the following: - 1.
 Employees must request makeup time within five (5) working days after operations resume, and - 2.
 Reasonable work must exist, and the supervisor must approve the request to work.